DrQz/pdq-qnm-pkg/README.md

 optionally in a variety of conventional programming languages (see below).
 Perl is the language used in the book
-[Analyzing Computer System Performance with Perl::PDQ](http://www.perfdynamics.com/iBook/ppa_new.html), which explains the fundamental concepts with example models for computer system performance.
+[Analyzing Computer System Performance with Perl::PDQ](http://www.perfdynamics.com/iBook/ppa_new.html), which explains the fundamental queue-theoretic concepts with example PDQ models for computer system performance.

 **Overview:**	[What is PDQ?](http://www.perfdynamics.com/Tools/PDQ.html)